blankse/opendxp/doc/01_Getting_Started/README.md

 # Getting Started With OpenDXP

-This section provides a quick getting started tutorial for OpenDXP and covers the following topics:
+This section provides a quick getting-started tutorial for OpenDXP and covers the following topics:

 1. Installation of OpenDXP:
    - via [Docker](../01_Getting_Started/00_Installation/00_Docker_Based_Installation.md)